TimoPtr/ha_eauidf/README.md

 2. In the **Water consumption** section, click **Add water source**
 3. Search for **SEDIF {contract_number} water consumption** — this is the external statistic created by the integration

+> **Important:** Use the external statistic, not the sensor entities.
+The **Meter Reading** sensor updates every 6 hours and timestamps data at poll time, which causes consumption to appear on the wrong day.
+The external statistic uses the actual date reported by SEDIF, so the Energy dashboard shows accurate daily breakdowns.

 ## Data updates

 The integration polls the SEDIF portal every **6 hours**.
 Each update fetches daily consumption records and: